 4. AAnF determines if AF(s) have subscribed to receive notifications for AKMA service disabling and roaming policy is configured and restrict the AKMA access in the VPLMN; if yes, steps 5 and 6 are executed.
 Otherwise, steps 5 and 6 are skipped.

 5. If AF(s) are determined at step 5, the AAnF shall send notifications to the subscribed AF(s) about AKMA roaming via Naanf_AKMA_ServiceDisableNotification.
-The A-KID is the transmitted A-KID for the corresponding AF, which is kept track of in step 8 in clause 6.2.1..
+The A-KID is the transmitted A-KID for the corresponding AF, which is kept track of in step 8 in clause 6.2.1.

 6. The AF shall send the response and based on the notification and internal policy, the AF may stop the UE service, may stop the encryption.